Methods to replace animal models

 Cell culture models (in vitro)

-Cell culture models – are models based on the cultivation of cells outside of an organism.
+Cell culture models are models based on the cultivation of cells outside of an organism.
 They are an important tool for replacement of animal experimentation.
-Cell cultures are often cultured in the presence of animal-derived products, but can also be cultured completely animal-free.
+Cells are often cultured in the presence of animal-derived products, however, they can now be cultured completely animal-free.

-Based on the method of cell cultivation, cultures can be separated into 2D (monolayer cell cultures, suspension cultures), 3D cultures (eg. spheroids, organoids) or microphysiological cultures (e.g. organ-on-a-chip).
-All these cultures re-create cell physiological conditions with different levels of detail and complexity.
+Based on the method of cell cultivation cultures can be subdivided into 2D cultures (e.g. monolayer cell cultures, suspension cultures), 3D cultures (eg. spheroids, organoids) or microphysiological cultures (e.g. organ-on-a-chip).
+All these cultures re-create cell physiological conditions with different level of detail and complexity.
 One should remember, though, that all of them have their own limitations.
-Important is to find a balance and have a model that is simple enough, to answer the questions of interest.
+It is important to find a balance and use a model that is simple enough to answer the question of interest.

-Cells grown in a culture can have both human- and animal origin and by type they can be isolated from various adult tissues (somatic cells), embryonic tissues (embryonic cells) or reprogramed from adult to embryonic tissue (iPS cells).
+Cells grown in a culture can be of human or animal origin and by type they can be isolated from various adult tissues (somatic cells), embryonic tissues (embryonic cells) or reprogrammed from adult to embryonic tissue (iPS cells).
 Different cell types can further be grown together – defined as co-culture.
-We focus on the human cultures as alternatives to animal testing.
+We focus on the human cell cultures as alternatives to animal models.

-Two-dimensional culture/2D model is a culture system that allows to grow cells in monolayers on a substrate of interest, which can be glass, plastic, or plastic coated by filaments from extracellular matrix e.g. fibronectin.
-Many cell types can be efficiently cultured and co-cultured in 2D systems.
-Cell suspension culture – can be considered a subtype of 2D culture for single cells that do not adhere to the surface and prefer to be cultivated in a suspension.
+Two-dimensional culture is a culture system that allows to grow cells in monolayers on a substrate of interest, which can be glass, plastic or plastic coated by filaments from extracellular matrix e.g. fibronectin.
+Many cell types can be efficiently cultured and co-cultured in a 2D system.
+Cell suspension culture is a subtype of 2D culture for cells that do not adhere to the surface and prefer to be cultivated in a suspension.

-2D culture is one of the most widely used models in the world, being a relatively straight-forward technique that works for many cell types.
-It owes a big part of its popularity to the ease of culture and availability of hundreds of different immortalized cancer cell lines.
+2D cell culture is one of the world’s most widely used models and owes a big part of its popularity to the ease of culture and availability of hundreds of different immortalised cell lines.

 Advantages

-Its advantage is the simplicity of using these cells, allowing easy growth, manipulation, treatments, observations, sorting and quantifying live cells in a scaled-down environment.
+Main advantage of the 2D culture is its simplicity that allows for relatively straight-forward cell propagation, manipulation, treatments, observations, sorting and quantification.
 2D culture is a base for many established cell-based assays that predict an effect of a drug or a chemical on a certain cell type (e.g skin).
-Due to the fact, that cells are grown in monolayers, they caneasily be studied in a microscope and subjected to automated microscopy e.g. for drug development (e.g. cytotoxicity, genetic toxicity studies) or studied with other optical techniques.
+Due to the fact that cells are grown in monolayers, they can easily be studied in a microscope and subjected to automated microscopy e.g. for drug development (e.g. cytotoxicity, genetic toxicity studies) or studied with other optical techniques.

 Disadvantages

 The planar growth of 2D cultures does not recreate to the full extent native conditions in which cells grow in a tissue, which is three-dimensional.
-Another important aspect is a lack of flow – cells grow in the same growth media in a flask, and media is only exchanged every few days.
+Another important aspect is a lack of flow – cells grow in the same growth media in a cell culture dish and it is usually exchanged every few days.
 Some cell types do not grow well in this scaled-down environment, for example liver cells.

 How to get started